U.S. is in Middle East ‘to Protect Israel’ Not For Oil, Trump Says

 These comments by Trump tie into the pedigree of analysis from policymakers that the U.S. invaded Iraq to make Israel safer.
 Like the former head of the 911 Commission who said that the threat to Israel was the motivation for the war.

+Earlier it was for both, a senior Pakistani defense official tells DesPardes.
+“Israel provided the reason for Middle East destabilization and US presence so the US could maintain its military presence in the region.
+“As the State Department warned that it would do, in the 1940s”, writes Mondoweiss.

+“But since the shale oil revolution, it is primarily Israel”, says the official on condition of anonymity as he”s not authorized to comment official.

-Commenting earlier on US-Israel relations and latter’s military and nuclear capabilities, an Asia-Pacific based geopolitical analyst told DesPardes that Israel is effectively an autonomous 51st state of the USA.
+Commenting earlier on US-Israel relations and latter’s military and nuclear capabilities, an Asia-Pacific based geopolitical analyst had said that Israel is effectively an autonomous 51st state of the USA.
 According to him, “Israel’s ability to shape US regional policy exceeds that of any other allies”.

 Under US law, any arms sales in the Middle East must take Israel’s qualitative military edge into account.

-The protection afforded by the USA renders Israel an untouchable actor on world stage, says the analyst.
-“Its nukes and missiles are the spearheads of that symbiotic relationship.”
+The protection afforded by the USA renders Israel an untouchable actor on world stage, the analyst says.
+“Its (Israel’s) nukes and missiles are the spearheads of that symbiotic relationship.”

 Based on original report by Mondoweiss: News and opinion about Palestine, Israel and USA.

-Note: UPDATED: Last week, Donald Trump said the U.S. isn’t involved in the Middle East for oil, but because we “want to protect Israel.”
-The comments have gone all but unreported in the mainstream press.